ozgurgulerx/2303-AKS-training-OG/06 AKS  Azure DevOps Integration /README.md

 4. Confirm the deployment and get the service IP to test the deployment.
 5. Confirm the page is being loaded successfully using service's public IP address.

+---

+## Create a new Project in Azure DevOps

+---
+## Create an Azure DevOps Pipeline to integrate the deployment with Azure DevOps

+---

+## Test & Confirm successul Operation